Storidge/cio-user-guide/what_is_cio/introduction.md

 - Save money by sharing and reusing the same tools, practices and experiences across different platforms

-- Bring development environment closer to production to shorten release cycles, as problems are discovered and resolved earlier
+- Bring development environment closer to production to shorten release cycles.
+Eliminate "works on my machine" problems and resolve issues earlier

 - Avoid 3 am emergencies with storage that's automated for orchestration systems and backend storage operations